Mindful-AI-Assistants/HackaPUCSP-2024/README.md

 ## 🔍 Search Strings

-Search strings are filtering tools that help identify and classify academic texts in relation to the SDGs. <br><br>
+Search strings are filtering tools that help identify and classify academic texts in relation to the **Sustainable Development Goals (SDGs)**.
+The SDGs are a set of 17 global goals established by the United Nations in 2015 to address critical social, economic, and environmental challenges by 2030.
+These goals aim to promote peace, prosperity, and sustainability, covering areas such as poverty reduction, education, gender equality, clean water, and climate action. <br><br>

 ## 🕵️‍♀️ Anonimização